57BBBears/patterns/README.md

 **Mediator** - simplify a system where a lot of objects communicate to each other by decoupling and implementing their collaboration into itself.
 The system objects know only a mediator but a mediator knows each object.

+**State** - represents states of a process as classes with different behavior.
+Process context or state objects can change the inner state of the context and by this avoid using multiple if else constructions.

+**Template method** - consists of other operations which should be overwritten in subclasses.
+Those operations may be hook methods (on_create, on_delete, etc.) then a template method may have default implementation or fabric methods or both.

 **Visitor** - implements double dispatch principle.
 Pattern is used when we have limited amount of objects and multiple interfaces.
 Allows adding actions upon objects without